Updated: Sep 18

 These self-care date nights look like an expanded version of what I do every night for self-care, but when I dedicate an entire evening once a week, I don’t feel rushed, and thus, I am more relaxed because it's more relaxing to not feel rushed.
 Choose to do one, a few or all of these things on your dedicated self-care date night.

 Pick a weekend night this month to plan a self-care date night with yourself.
-Then schedule one weekend night each week this year for self-care.
-Add these nights to your calendar to assure that you have 52 nights a year that you choose to celebrate you and grow your self-love.
+Then schedule one weekend night each week this year for self-care before anything else takes its spot.
+Add these nights to your calendar to assure that you have 52 nights a year that you can dedicate to self-care and nurturing yourself.
 Your present and future self will thank you.

-For more self-care ideas on what to do on your weekend self-care date nights, check out my book 108 Yoga and Self-Care Practices for Busy Mamas.
+For more self-care ideas on what to do on your weekend self-care date nights, check out my award-winning books 108 Yoga and Self-Care Practices for Busy Mamas and How to Stay Calm in Chaos: An Everyday Self-Care Guide.